 Personal Color Influences & Associations

-Some colors do seem to entice sleep better than others, this can be down to a few of different reasons.
-Sensitivity to colors or aesthetics is one reason.
+Some colors do seem to entice sleep better than others, this can be down to a few different reasons.
+Sensitivity to colors or aesthetics being one reason.
 Some people gain energy from external environments and others may not.
 Those who can detect subtleties in colors better, and/or those that have better color vision will also be more susceptible to the influences of color.

 People also make their own associations to color based on their personal life experiences.
 One person may find a particular color soothing, comforting, safe and relaxing due to past positive experiences, therefore positive associations of that color.
 Negative associations to colors and emotions is also possible.